AnyThony/free2play-seeker/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

+## Credits

+Data for this project was provided by [FreeToGame's](https://www.freetogame.com/api-doc) free public API.